mishmanners/MishManners/README.md

-## 👋 Hey everyone, I'm MishManners®™ AKA the Hackathon Queen®™ 👋
+## 👋 Hey everyone, I'm MishManners®™ AKA the Hackathon Queen®™ :wave:
 <!--
 **MishManners/MishManners** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->